Introduction

 4. Block malicious domain(s) in Teams Admin Centre

-During an attack, you can block malicious domains in the Teams Admin Center (link), preventing incoming messages.
+During an attack, you can block malicious domains in the Microsoft Teams Admin Center (link), preventing incoming messages from malicious actors.
 To add blocked domains, go to Users -> External Access, as shown in Figure 6.

 You have several options: allowlist external domains, denylist external domains, denylist all external domains, or allowlist all external domains, as displayed in Figure 7.
-Please be aware that changing these settings could impact your business by prohibiting legitimate external users from contacting you via Teams.
+Please be aware that changing these settings could impact your business by prohibiting legitimate external users from contacting you via Teams Messages.

 While blocking certain domains can be useful, it also means that adversaries could acquire another legitimate .onmicrosoft.com domain and initiate a new attack.
 Allowing specific external domains might be a better approach to prevent future attacks.
 However, it would require implementing a process for IT to add trusted domains.